thethumbler/aquilaos.com/_posts/2018-04-09-nuklear-ui.md

 title: Nuklear based GUI
 ---

-I have been looking into various options of GUI/Windowing systems to implement in AquilaOS and here are what I found so far
+I have been looking into various options of GUI/Windowing systems to implement in AquilaOS and here is what I found so far

 ### X
 While *X* is the defacto when it comes to GUI, it is extremely heavy, mostly optimized for Linux and requires too much dependencies.